zachdaniel/zachdaniel.github.io/_posts/2018-09-27-are-you-ready-to-start-adding-business-logic.md

 ---
 layout: post
-title: "Are you ready to start adding business logic?"
+title: "Are You Ready to Start Adding Business Logic?"
 date: 2018-09-27
 tags: [process, design]
 ---